THE TEN BIGGEST MISTAKES IN HIRING

 5. Hiring out of infatuation.
 Managers usually make the hiring decision in the first 10 minutes of the interview, and then spend the next 50 minutes justifying their choice.
 To avoid infatuation, use follow-up meetings and joint interviews.

 6. Letting baggage get in the way.
-The best and brightest aren't going to always look and act the way you think they should.
-Seeking diversity is not only important to placate the EEOC - it's essential in today's competitive economy.
+The best and brightest won't always look and act the way you think they should.
+Seeking diversity is important for both compliance and competitiveness.

 7. Hiring based on recommendations.
-Just because someone thinks somebody they know is a great worker doesn't mean that they are.
+Just because someone thinks a candidate they know is a great worker doesn't mean they are.
 Go through the same hiring process with every potential employee.

 9. Skimping on background and reference checks.
-Don't let concern for EEOC and legislative privacy guidelines keep you from investigating backgrounds extensively.
-Poor hiring decisions aren't caused by barring prohibited questions - but by not asking the right questions.
+Don't let concern for privacy guidelines keep you from investigating backgrounds extensively.
+Poor hiring decisions aren't caused by barring prohibited questions but by not asking the right questions.

 Need insurance for You, Your Family or Your Business?